The taught element of this course is full time (12 months) and part-time (24 months).

 Entry Requirements & How to Apply

 Please note: Due to the level of interest and limited numbers on the MSc Sport Rehabilitation a gathered field approach to admissions is operated.
-This means that applications will be considered all together after the closing date of the 1st of April 2021.
+This means that applications will be considered all together after the closing date of the 1st of April 2022.
 If you have any queries in the meantime please contact Admissions.
 The course will start in September.

 All applicants will be required to complete an application form (including a personal statement) and will be expected to attend an interview.